kiehozero/Focloir/README.md

 - In previous projects I have spent a lot of time trying to untangle my own CSS from Bootstrap; in this project I committed myself to using as much content from a pre-built CSS library as I could.
 The [Materialize](https://materializecss.com/) is a really lightweight and powerful library that provided great results out of the box.
-The result of this is that nearly all of my CSS styling was around colouring and font selection.
+The result of this is that nearly all of my CSS styling was around colouring and font selection;
-- The [HTML5 Pattern](https://www.html5pattern.com/Miscs) website is a great resource for understanding the use and format of regular expressions in validating user-inputted text.
+- The [HTML5 Pattern](https://www.html5pattern.com/Miscs) website is a great resource for understanding the use and format of regular expressions in validating user-inputted text;
 - [W3 Schools](https://www.w3schools.com/python/python_mongodb_getstarted.asp) helpfully contains a quick start
-guide for Pymongo.
+guide for Pymongo;
 - [PyPi Flask PyMongo documentation](https://pypi.org/project/Flask-PyMongo/)

 ### Tutorials

-- [Code Institute](https://www.codeinstitute.net/)'s task manager project gave me a good structure to work from, as well as the foundations for my Python interaction with MongoDB.
+- [Code Institute](https://www.codeinstitute.net/)'s task manager project gave me a good structure to work from, as well as the foundations for my Python interaction with MongoDB;
 - To create a list of countries that users can select from I used a [CodevsColor](https://www.codevscolor.com/insert-multiple-documents-mongodb-collection) guide on the MongoDB shell's insertMany function, then used data I found from a HTML element was created by GitHub user [DanRovito](https://gist.github.com/DanRovito/977bcb97c9c2dfd3398a).
-There is also official [pyMongo documentation](https://pymongo.readthedocs.io/en/stable/api/pymongo/collection.html#insert_many) on this function.
+There is also official [pyMongo documentation](https://pymongo.readthedocs.io/en/stable/api/pymongo/collection.html#insert_many) on this function;
 - [Pythonise](https://pythonise.com/series/learning-flask/flask-message-flashing) and
-[AskPython](https://www.askpython.com/python-modules/flask/flask-flash-method)'s lessons on flash messaging helped me understand a pretty basic part of Flask, but nevertheless a very important one.
+[AskPython](https://www.askpython.com/python-modules/flask/flask-flash-method)'s lessons on flash messaging helped me understand a pretty basic part of Flask, but nevertheless a very important one;
+- [Dakila Lozano](https://codepen.io/dakila/pen/GxbxGB) demonstrated how to manipulate the maxDate option in Materialize's [datepicker](https://materializecss.com/pickers.html), and a quick check of [W3Schools](https://www.w3schools.com/js/js_date_methods.asp) allowed for a quick resolution.

 ### Media